Patient Delivered Partner Therapy

 - Handwritten on a prescription pad or prescription paper

-- Populated from a PDPT prescription template available on our workflow resources page.
+- Populated from a PDPT prescription template (available here for Victoria and here for New South Wales).
 Prescriptions generated in this manner are private, and patients will need to pay the full cost for the medication (approximately $8-11 for azithromycin at a discount chemist).